AdobeDocs/experience-platform.en/help/segmentation/home.md

 External audiences can also be used as components of a new segment definition, adding their attribute rules to the new segment.

-Currently, only [!DNL Adobe Audience Manager] is supported as an audience.
+Currently, only Adobe Audience Manager is supported as an audience.
 Additional sources will be enabled in the future.

 ### Other data types